realitytracing/Reality-Tracing-WIP/human-foundations/human-mind-as-an-effective-unit.md

+---

-# The Human Mind as an Effective Unit
+title: The Human Mind as an Effective Unit

+---

 ## Status